Comparison

 What should a serious head-to-head evaluation test first?

-Use one live tender package with multiple vendor submissions and score both products on four things: time to apples-to-apples comparison, evidence traceability, visibility into exclusions and deviations, and fit with your security and deployment requirements.
+Use one live tender package with multiple vendor submissions and score both products on four things: time to a usable comparison, evidence traceability, visibility into exclusions and deviations, and fit with your security and deployment requirements.

 What happens in common evaluation scenarios